 Lennox builds her romance with shared confidences, laughter, soul-baring, and fun, a walk to see seals and a lesson in making tarte tatin.
 But it is Raoul and Claire’s maturity, clarity, and care that won Miss B. over, in combination with Lennox’s awareness of the rom narrative as carrying the fairy-tale tradition.
 Here’s a scene and convo between Raoul and Claire as they ponder the future:

 And suddenly the conversation had changed.
 It was all about them.
 It was all about a future neither had even dared to consider until this moment.
 A nebulous, embryonic future which suddenly seemed terrifying.

 “I won’t let this go,” he said, steadily and surely.
 “Claire, this thing between us … I’ve never felt anything like it and I can’t walk away. but I’ve scared you silly.
 Plus it’s too soon.
 We’ve been thrown together in extraordinary circumstances.
-If you were Sleeping Beauty I’d see you for the first time, fall in love with you on the spot and carry you away to my castle for happy-ever-after. but that story’s always worried me.
-After the initial rush of passion, what if she turns out to have a fetish for watching informercial television?
+If you were Sleeping Beauty I’d see you for the first time, fall in love with you on the spot and carry you away to my castle for happy-ever-after, but that story’s always worried me.
+After the initial rush of passion, what if she turns out to have a fetish for watching infomercial television?
 Or women’s wrestling?
 What if she insists on a life devoted to macramé?”

 “I’m trying to rewrite the Cinderella story.
 I’m trying to figure out how to get through this with your dignity as my top priority.
 This way you’ll come to the palace, you’ll meet my grandparents, you’ll see things as they are.
-Then you’ll come to the ball as an honoured guest.
+Then you’ll come to the ball as an honored guest.
 And, yes, I’ll dance with you – a lot – … this is a chance … our only chance … to wait and see.
 If you have the courage, my Claire.”